MartinPeschke/martinpeschke.github.com/_posts/2012-01-08-quick-data-import-into-mongo.markdown

   conn.close()
 </pre>

-If you really need to go by filesystem, dont use CVS if you can help it.
+If you really need to go by filesystem, dont use CSV/TSV if you can help it.

 There is the [CVS importer](http://www.mongodb.org/display/DOCS/Import+Export+Tools#ImportExportTools-Example%3AImportfileformat).
 But that will
 * not respect unicode good and proper.
 Naturally there will be one file imported which will mangle all names.
 It just always happens.